anshvermadev/DataWhisper/README.md

   <img src="https://user-images.githubusercontent.com/74038190/212284100-561aa473-3905-4a80-b561-0d28506553ee.gif" alt="Red Line GIF" width="100%"/>
 </div>

+> 📸 **Note:** Scroll to the bottom of this page to see high-resolution screenshots of the DataWhisper!

 ## 🌍 The Real-World Problem We Were Facing

 In modern enterprises, data is abundant, but actionable insights are scarce.
 The traditional data analysis workflow is fundamentally broken and creates massive inefficiencies: